 Public and Robinhood are neck and neck when it comes to their trading features and tools.
 Both offer commission-free trading for stocks, exchange-traded funds (ETFs) and options, with no per-contract fees on options.
-Both also offer user-friendly apps that traders of all experience levels can enjoy.
+Both also offer IRAs and user-friendly apps that traders of all experience levels can enjoy.

 Public stands out for having a wider array of tradable assets, offering rebates on options and providing AI-powered trading tools, while being among the few mobile-first trading platforms that does not rely on payment for order flow (PFOF).
 However, Robinhood is known for offering 24/5 market access, broader cryptocurrency selection and an IRA match.